Frequently Asked Questions

 Teton Whitewater has a 48-hour cancellation policy.
 If you notify us of your intent to cancel the booked trip outside 48 hours of departure, then we offer a 100% refund.
 For groups of 10 or more, we have a 1-week cancellation policy.
 Anyone that cancels before these times will receive a 100% refund.
 We are limited by the National Forest Service, National Park Service, and or Teton County (depending on the trip) as to how many people we can bring down the Snake River on one trip.
 If you book a spot on a trip, we are no longer able to sell your seat, therefore, if you cancel within the time of our cancellation policy, we can only refund the money if we can find people to fill the spots you have vacated.

 What times are each trip available each day?

-Trip times can vary depending on the day or month.
+Snake River rafting trip times can vary depending on the day or month.
 To find trip times for any given trip simply click on the “book” button for the specific trip you want and you will be shown a calendar with all the dates and times that specific trip has available.

 Where do we meet for our trip?
 How do trips normally work?

 All Jackson Hole whitewater rafting trips meet at our office, from that point we shuttle you to and from your trip.
 At the office, there are bathrooms and changing rooms.
 Also, wetsuit and bootie rentals are available there as well.
 The office address can be found here or at the bottom of each website page.

 Some large groups elect to meet us at the boat ramp rather than the office for our whitewater trips, if that is something you are interested in please email the office and let them know, they will also be able to give you instructions on how/when to do so.